These top tips will help you do just that.

 The idea of renovating your home may seem appealing, and why not?
 Adding value to your biggest investment is always a great idea!

 While it’s easy to get wrapped up in the excitement of a new project, it’s important to remember that renovations (big or small) are a lot of work.
-In order to keep yours on track, you’ll need to keep a level head and plan, plan, plan.
+To keep yours on track, you’ll need to keep a level head and plan, plan, plan.

 Understand the value of your home